Medically reviewed by Kristin Hall, FNP

 One of the most common questions many men have about finasteride is what will happen if they stop taking the drug.
 Are the hair loss prevention effects permanent, or will their hair begin to thin and fall out again?

-Finasteride works by stopping the conversion of testosterone to dihydrotestosterone (DHT), the male sex hormone responsible for baldness.
-Studies show that finasteride blocks about 64% of DHT -- enough to significantly
+Finasteride aids hair growth by stopping the conversion of testosterone to dihydrotestosterone (DHT), the male sex hormone responsible for pattern hair loss.

-DHT blocking drugs like finasteride belong to a category of medications known as 5α-Reductase inhibitors, or 5-ARIs.
-Our guide to DHT and male hair loss covers how finasteride works for hair loss prevention in more detail.
+DHT-blocking drugs like finasteride belong to a category of medications known as 5α-Reductase inhibitors, or 5-ARIs.
+Our guide to DHT and male hair loss covers in more detail how finasteride works for hair loss prevention.

 Because finasteride works by blocking the specific enzyme responsible for DHT, it only prevents hair loss while the drug is active in your body.
 Once you stop taking finasteride, your body starts to convert testosterone to DHT again and your hair follicles start to react as they normally would.

-In this guide, we’ll cover what you can expect to happen if you stop taking finasteride, as well as the long-term effects that stopping finasteride can have on your hairline, thickness and
+In this guide, we’ll cover what you can expect to happen if you stop taking finasteride, as well as the long-term effects that stopping finasteride can have on your hairline, thickness, and all-around hair health.

 When there’s no longer any finasteride in your body, the 5α-Reductase enzyme will no longer be blocked, meaning your body will once again start to convert a small percentage of testosterone into DHT.